 If the patient is diagnosed with liver cancer, further tests might need to be done to see if the cancer has spread to other parts of the body.

 Treatment & medication

-Radiofrequency ablation is a minimally invasive option, in which a doctor uses a needle electrode to deliver large amounts of heat to the tumor to disable its cells, Bernstein said.
+Ablation therapy is a treatment that destroys or removes the cancerous tissues.
+Radiofrequency ablation is a minimally invasive option, in which a doctor uses a needle electrode to deliver high-energy radio waves to heat and kill the cancer cells.

 External radiation therapy, which is the more common form of radiation therapy, uses X-rays or other high-energy rays to kill cancer cells and shrink tumors, according to the National Cancer Institute.
 There's also internal radiation therapy, where the radioactive substance is sealed in needles, wires, or catheters and then placed at a spot close to the tumor.

 Chemotherapy uses drugs to kill or temporarily slow the growth of cancer cells.
 The drug can be released through an implanted pump or injected into a vein or the hepatic artery to deliver a high concentration of the drugs directly to cancer cells in the liver, according to the National Cancer Institute.